-In 1946, the small Brooklyn, NY brewery Edelbrew run by the Hittleman brewing family bought Onieda Chief renaming it the Edelbrew Valley Hop Ranch, Inc.
+In 1946, the small (200k bbl. in 1947) Brooklyn, NY brewery Edelbrew run by the Hittleman brewing family bought Onieda Chief renaming it the Edelbrew Valley Hop Ranch, Inc.

 In the post WWII era, they would advertised throughout the northeast their use of Edelbrew Valley NYS hops for their Edelbrew Beer “The Beer That Grows its Own Flavor”.
 [Clinton NY paper 2/13/1947 + 1946 Edelbrew ads- page down for examples of the latter].